 Ladybug Girl is the protagonist of a popular series of superhero-themed picture books by David Soman, including a spin-off about her friend, Bumblebee Boy.
 It is the quintessential story of childhood imagination.
 A girl puts on a pair of wings and transforms, along with her dog, into hero and sidekick.
 Together, they engage in little acts of heroism around the neighborhood.
 Utterly delightful.
 Ages 4 and up.

 The Adventures of Sparrowboy by Brian Pinkney

 One day while riding his bike Henry collides with a bird and becomes Sparrowboy!
 He uses his new found powers to save the neighborhood from bullies and runaway wagons - all while completing his newspaper route.
 Great fun.
 Ages 4 and up.

 Books for Kids Who March to the Beat of Their Own Drum

-Marisol McDonald Doesn’t Match / Marisol McDonald no combina.
-Red-headed half-Scottish half-Peruvian Marisol bounces off the page with great enthusiasm and loves her mismatched life.
+Red-headed, half-Scottish, half-Peruvian Marisol bounces off the page with great enthusiasm and loves her mismatched life.
 When her friend, Ollie, challenges her to “match”, Marisol finds she is unhappy with life as a conformist.
 This is a great story that emphasizes the importance of embracing and accepting one’s uniqueness.
 (Text is in both English and Spanish.)
+Ages 4 and up.

 Using his vivid imagination, Niño wrestles uses his stellar moves, like the “tickle tackle” and the “puzzle muzzle” to best alarming intergalactic opponents, but when it comes to his biggest challenge, “Las Hermanitas”, Niño pulls out his very special moves.
 Niño is imagining himself as a “Lucha Libre” wrestler.
 An endnote describes this type of theatrical wrestling popular in Spanish-speaking countries.
+Ages 3 and up.